-CHARLOTTE, N.C. — The Charlotte-Mecklenburg Schools Board of Education will vote Tuesday on whether to relocate some kids to new schools next year.
+CHARLOTTE, N.C. — The Charlotte-Mecklenburg Board of Education voted Tuesday on whether to relocate some kids to new schools next year.

 Charlotte-Mecklenburg Schools is looking at changes to its assignment policy and updating school attendance boundaries for the 2025-26 school year.
 The district is still reviewing phase one of this plan.

-The four projects included in phase one would impact creative and visual arts schools, expand the Montessori program, improve school buildings and expand the early college program.
+The four projects included in phase one would impact creative and visual arts schools, expand the Montessori program, improve school buildings, and expand the early college program.
+Here's how the board voted on the projects Tuesday night:

-• Project 1: University Park Creative Arts and First Ward Creative Arts newly assigned attendance boundary will be adjusted to Bruns Avenue Elementary School.
+- Project 1 PASSED: University Park Creative Arts and First Ward Creative Arts will get a newly assigned attendance boundary that will be adjusted to Bruns Avenue Elementary School.

-• Project 2: The current Marie G. Davis K-5 recommended attendance boundary will be adjusted to Dilworth Elementary.
-Current Marie G. Davis 6-8 students recommended attendance boundary will be adjusted to Sedgefield Middle School.
+- Project 2 PASSED: The current Marie G. Davis K-5 recommended attendance boundary will be adjusted to Dilworth Elementary.
+Current Marie G. Davis 6-8 students' recommended attendance boundary will be adjusted to Sedgefield Middle School.

-• Project 3: Dorothy J. Vaughan Academy of Technology and Parkside Elementary will become one attendance boundary.
+- Project 3 PASSED: Dorothy J. Vaughan Academy of Technology and Parkside Elementary will become one attendance boundary.
 All students will attend school in the current Parkside facility.
+Vaughn students will also receive a STEM-based education.

-• Project 4: All current middle colleges (Cato, Harper, Levine, Merancas) will transition to early colleges, adding ninth and 10th-grade students to all programs.
+- Project 4 FAILED: All current middle colleges (Cato, Harper, Levine, Merancas) would have transitioned to early colleges, adding ninth and 10th-grade students to all programs.

-The board will vote on phase one on Tuesday.
-If it passes they will move on to phase two, which includes updating the school enrollment process.
+The board will move on to phase two, which includes updating the school enrollment process.

 Earlier this month, some parents and caregivers spoke up at the public hearing where they asked the board to reconsider the proposed changes for the 2025-2026 school year.

-One of the biggest concerns is the proposal to merge Marie G. Davis with Dilworth Elementary School.
-Critics on the board are worried the move will only worsen overcrowding issues.
+One of the biggest concerns was the proposal to merge Marie G. Davis with Dilworth Elementary School.
+Critics on the board were worried the move will only worsen overcrowding issues.

 There are also concerns about enough staffing to accommodate school reassignments and some of last night’s speakers worry some campuses don’t have enough parking spaces.